-A legal private trip is where the costs are shared equally among all participants.
-Everyone pitches in equally for the cost of the trip.
-It is also required to have the proper private trip permit for the river.
+On legal private trip, everyone pitches in equally for the cost of the trip.
+Trips must also have the proper private trip permit for the river.

 Pirate (Illegal) Trips

 Any trip that is not a commercial or a legal private trip is a pirate trip.
-This includes someone taking a tip from their friends after taking them on the river, amortizing (renting) your boat while taking friends on the river, or having some other agreed upon compensation for taking people down the river.
-Any time the costs are not shared equally it is considered a pirate trip.
+This includes someone taking a tip from their friends after taking them on the river.
+Amortizing (renting) your boat while taking friends on the river.
+Having some other agreed upon compensation for taking people down the river.
+Any time that the costs are not shared equally, it is considered a pirate trip.

 If a guide were to borrow a raft from the commercial company they work for and have some friends give them a little cash to go rafting this would also be considered an illegal trip.